geocam/mapsetjson/refresh-0.1.rst

 Refresh Members
 ===============

-This extensions defines new members for link nodes (see `Link Node Type`_) and extension types that model their behavior on link nodes (see `KML Node Type`_, `GeoJSON Node Type`_).
+This extension defines new members for link nodes (see `Link Node Type`_) and extension types that model their behavior on link nodes (see `KML Node Type`_, `GeoJSON Node Type`_).
 These types are called "extended types" in the discussion below.
 To "refresh" means to fetch